waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **One-Way:** PIT (fall), LEDGE_HOP_RIGHT/LEFT/DOWN, FLOOR_UP_WALL (one-way 'up' ledge).
 *   **Special Movement:**
     *   ICE: Slides the player in a cardinal direction until an obstacle is hit.
     *   FLOOR (on Ice Maps): Acts as a safe stopping point.
 Player can stand on a FLOOR tile and choose their next slide direction without being forced into movement.
+A slide initiated on an ICE tile will also stop upon reaching a FLOOR tile.
 *   **Untested:** COMPUTER, BED, CABINET, SINK, PLANT, unknown, and any tile type with `unknown` in its name.
 My protocol is to test these by attempting to walk into them from all four directions when first encountered.

 ### B. System Bugs & Glitches (Verified)